graeme-a-stewart/cpp-concurrency/doc/00-TipsReferences.md

 ### CMake

 If you know and like CMake, there is a `CMakeLists.txt` file provided that will compile all of the tutorial examples and solutions.
+As there is a pre-existing `Makefile` in the source directory you must do an out of source build (which is best practice anyway).

 ## Tips